Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Preliminaries

-We will also work on the space of $L^1$ functions which can be written as a difference of two quasi-plurisubharmonic functions on $X$.
+We will also work on the space of $L^1$-functions which can be written as a difference of two quasi-plurisubharmonic (q-psh for short) functions on $X$.
 On that space, we will use the DSH-norm which will be denoted by $\|\cdot\|_\dsh$ and defined by

-There are also some other natural norms and distances on $\Dc_s$ which are closely related to the weak topology.
-For $\alpha>0$, if $S$ and $S'$ are currents in $\Dc_s$, we define
+There are also some other natural norms and distances on $\Dc_p$ which are closely related to the weak topology.
+For $\alpha>0$, if $S$ and $S'$ are currents in $\Dc_p$, we define

-where the supremum is taken over the set of the smooth test $(k-s, k-s)$-forms $\varphi$ on $X$ with $\|\varphi\|_{C^\alpha}\le 1$.
+where the supremum is taken over the set of the smooth test $(k-p, k-p)$-forms $\varphi$ on $X$ with $\|\varphi\|_{C^\alpha}\le 1$.
 Observe that $\|\cdot\|_{C^{-\alpha}}\lesssim \|\cdot\|_*$ for every $\alpha>0$.

 Thanks to the standard theory of interpolation between Banach spaces, we have \begin{proposition}[Section 2.1 in \cite{DS09}] Let $\alpha$ and $\alpha'$ be strictly positive real numbers with $\alpha<\alpha'$.
-Then on any $*$-bounded subset of $\Dc_s$, the topology induced from $\dist_\alpha$ or from $\dist_{\alpha'}$ coincides with the weak topology.
-Moreover, on any $*$-bounded subset of $\Dc_s$, there is a constant $c_{\alpha,\alpha'}>0$ such that
+Then on any $*$-bounded subset of $\Dc_p$, the topology induced from $\dist_\alpha$ or from $\dist_{\alpha'}$ coincides with the weak topology.
+Moreover, on any $*$-bounded subset of $\Dc_p$, there is a constant $c_{\alpha,\alpha'}>0$ such that

-In particular, a function on a $*$-bounded subset of $\Dc_s$ is H\"older continuous with respect to $\dist_\alpha$ if and only if it is H\"older continuous with respect to $\dist_{\alpha'}$. \end{proposition}
+In particular, a function on a $*$-bounded subset of $\Dc_p$ is H\"older continuous with respect to $\dist_\alpha$ if and only if it is H\"older continuous with respect to $\dist_{\alpha'}$. \end{proposition}